snonux/gemtexter/README.md

 You can also have a look at `$BASE_CONTENT_DIR/meta/gemfeed`.
 There is a metafile for each blog post stored.
 These metafiles are required for the generation of the Atom feed.
 You can edit these metafiles manually and run `./gemtexter --generate` or `./gemtexter --feed` again if you want to change some of the Atom feed content.

+## Drafting a blog post before publishing it

+If you don't want to publish your article yet (e.g. don't advertise it on the Gemfeed and Atom feed yet), you can draft your article in `./gemtext/gemfeed/DRAFT-article-title-dash-separated.gmi`.
+Gemtexter will still generate all output formats of the draft, but your site visitors won't be aware of it.
+Once you want to publish your draft just rename `DRAFT` with the publishing date `YYYY-MM-DD` and from there everything works normally.

 ## Ready to be published

 After running `./gemtexter --generate`, you will have all static files ready to be published.
 But before you do that, you could preview the content with `firefox ../foo.zone-content/html/index.html` or `glow ../foo.zone-content/md/index.md` (you get the idea).